longview/SonyMDRemote/Readme.md

 * Check of maximum track name length - seems to have a lot of room but would have to really dig into the MD format to figure it out properly
 * May want to invalidate some data when the disc is ejected, and re-acquire the data when a new disc is inserted, for now it's on the user to hit Get Info again if changing discs.
 * (Maybe) Store track lengths automatically and reload based on disc title?
+* Cleaning up the TX code and moving it into the OO layer

 ## Not really working:
 * Write-protection detection seems broken?
 Can't find a way to detect that using the documented commands.